JoeyXNW/portfolio/client/public/source.md

 //creating the user validation forms and using the RESTful services for data communication with Redux

 //familiar with MERN stack development MongoDB, Express, React and NodeJS

+Starting with building a foundation boilerplate for development and production with all the modules and libraries needed, and then translating wireframes and mockups into a clean and neat HTML, CSS code considering web SEO standards, cross browser compatibility and responsiveness.
+Managing application states and populating application's components with data received from APIs as well as testing components and handling errors